9.2 - Admin Enforcement Remedies

 A non-custodial parent may request a records review.
 If such a review is requested, the case worker shall:

 Note: The non-custodial parent may request a review by the state submitting the certified arrears, the state with the order, or the state where the non-custodial parent lives.
-If the non-custodial parent wants the review conducted by a state other than Wyoming, the Wyoming Child Support Program will transfer the review request within 10 days, and the other state has 45 days to render a decision.
+If the non-custodial parent wants the review conducted by a state other than Wyoming, the Wyoming CSP will transfer the review request within 10 days, and the other state has 45 days to render a decision.
 Both states will be bound by the decision.

 Federal Administrative Offset Program (FAOP)